BrainEnergyLab/Inflammation-Index/Using-the-R-Inflammation-Index-Package.md

 Once users have an output from the morphPreProcessing() function, they can use this to generate an Inflammation Index based on training conditions using the constructInfInd() function.
-This function takes three required arguments:
+This function takes one required arguments:

   - **procDat**: this is the filtered data.table output by the morphPreProcessing() function that is limited to your positive